+Reducing Stress and Relapse Prevention with Exercise and Sleep.
 Reducing stressors in your life can significantly improve your chance at lasting sobriety.
 So much of how we process our emotions rely on the chemical makeup occurring inside our body.
 By reducing the stress hormone, cortisol, we can get out of a chronic stress environment and manage our feelings and reactions much more effectively.
-In this series we will discuss four main ways to decrease cortisol- through our food, through physical exercise and sleep, through mindfulness, and by connecting with others, ourselves and nature.
+In this series, we will discuss four main ways to decrease cortisol- through our food, through physical exercise and sleep, through mindfulness, and by connecting with others, ourselves and nature.

 One easy way to reduce stress hormones is by getting regular exercise.
 We all know that we need exercise to stay healthy, but we often forget just how powerful it can be to “walk off your anger.”
 Getting out of a stressful situation by getting exercise can quickly release relaxation compounds in the brain while simultaneously improving your mental health and protecting the brain from the effects of aging.

-It is not necessary to engage in strenuous exercise to get the brain benefits of activity.
-In fact, too much, too quickly will actually make your brain think you are in danger and it will secrete more cortisol.
-A quick walk, a swim or bike ride is ideal to get you into a calmer head space.
-A regular practice of mindful activities like yoga or tai chi can also significantly reduce stress.
+It is not necessary to engage in strenuous exercise to get the brain benefits of the activity.
+In fact, too much too quickly will actually make your brain think you are in danger and it will secrete more cortisol.
+A quick walk, a swim or bike ride is ideal to get you into calmer headspace.
+Regular practice of mindful activities like yoga or tai chi can also significantly reduce stress.

 Sleeping is another thing that we often take for granted.
 Studies are increasingly showing the benefits of sleep our mental and physical being.
 Insomnia or disturbed sleep (SUD) in early recovery is very common.
 This can be very dangerous as a lack of sleep has been to increase your risk of relapse according to the Journal of Addiction Medicine.
 Getting proper amounts of sleep is good for addicts and non-addicts alike as cortisol levels naturally decrease when you sleep.
 This allows us to wake up alert and ready to face a new day.
 The National Institutes of Health have found that sleeping less than 6 hours a day can increase our stress hormones by as much as 80%.